phillipbvetter/ctsmTMB/README.md

 6. `R6`
 7. `Deriv`
 8. `stringr`
-9. `stats`

 The user must therefore have a working C++ compiler.
 In particular windows users should install Rtools, and Mac users should install Command Line Tools to get working C++ compilers.
 You must make sure that these are added to the `PATH` vislble to `R`.
 For further information see the `TMB` GitHub [here](https://github.com/kaskr/adcomp) and associated installation instructions [here](https://github.com/kaskr/adcomp/wiki/Download)

-Linux users need to make sure that GSL is installed for `RcppZiggurat`.
+Linux users need to make sure that GSL is installed for `RcppZiggurat` which is necessary for the `simulate` method.
 You can try the following command, or google yourself.
 ``` bash
 sudo apt-get install libgsl-dev
 ```